svopper/itulan.dk/mail-service/README.md

 ### 🔏 Environment variables

-This project uses environment variables to store sensitive data about authentication and mail recipiants.
+This project uses environment variables to store sensitive data about authentication and mail recipients.
 The environment variables has the follwing structure:

 ```json
 {